Harshcreator/Research_paper_dapp/Readme.md

 ### Vision
-- Making easier for students to write research papers.
+- Making it easier for students to write research papers.

 ### Description